7.2.4 Required Documents

 Real Estate Department.

 An Outside User Agreement is appropriate whenever the individual, entity, or other organization renting or using the facility is not a part of the archdiocese and is therefore not covered by the archdiocesan insurance policies.
-For example, private summer camps or after-school programs not sponsored and staffed by the school, health fairs, blood drives, wellness clinics, public entities, and group or community meetings or events all require completion of an Outside User Agreement.
-When completed and executed, the Outside User Agreement must be returned to the
+For example, private summer camps or after-school programs not sponsored and staffed by the school, public entities, and group or community meetings or events all require completion of an Outside User Agreement.

-User Agreement for Film is appropriate for all filming on the facility, including movies, television, and advertising.
-When completed and executed, the User Agreement for Film must be returned to the
+User Agreement for Film is required for all filming at the location, including movies, television, and advertising.

-Independent Contractor AgreementAn Independent Contractor Agreement is appropriate whenever a company, entity, or other organization is providing services at the location, is paid directly by the location for services rendered, and does not pay for the use of the facility.
+Independent Contractor Agreement/Professional Services AgreementAn Independent Contractor Agreement is appropriate whenever a company, entity, or other organization is providing services at the location, is paid directly by the location for services rendered, and does not pay for the use of the facility.
+This agreement would be appropriate for janitorial services, landscape and gardening services, installers and repair services, caterers, food service providers and other similar vendors.
 The Independent Contractor Agreement, executed by the independent contractor and the person in charge at the location, sets forth the rights and obligations of each party and specifies the use of the facility and the services rendered.
 See the

 Food Service Agreement and the Independent Contractor Agreement.

-Certain individuals, such as school counselors, tutors and other professionals, who perform work for a location, but are not employees of the location, should have a written agreement as well.
-See Professional Services/Contractor/Consultant Agreement.
+Certain individuals, such as school counselors, tutors, health and technology consultants, web designers and other professionals who perform work for or at a location, but are not employees of the location, should have a written agreement as well.
+See Professional Services/Consultant Agreement.